Please contact Peggy Lowenstein if you have any questions about the AEC graduate program or the admissions process.

 - A recognized baccalaureate, graduate, or professional degree from a regionally accredited U.S. institution or a comparable degree from an international institution

-- 3.0 grade point average in undergraduate course work completed after 60 hours.
+- 3.0 upper-division undergraduate grade point average

 The following items must be completed to be considered for admission:

-- Application Form (complete online)
+- Application Form

-Fall admission: February 1* (first review) | March 1 (final deadline)
+Summer or Fall admission: February 1* (priority review)

-Spring admission: September 1* (first review) | October 1 (final deadline)
+Spring admission: September 1* (priority review)

 Prospective Student Campus Visits